 “Much of my work and political experience has been, at core, about communication (written and verbal) and about making things accurate, accessible, and clear – to create information that gives different audiences the tools to act for positive social change.
 I have a deep commitment to empowering people, giving them support, skill, and information to find their voice(s) and become effective advocates for themselves.”

-JONATHAN S. ROMM, Senior Advisor
+JONATHAN S. ROMM, Webmaster and Senior Advisor

 Jonathan holds a B.S. in Biochemistry from Marquette University and an M. Ed. in Higher Education Administration from the University of South Carolina.
 He served in the United States Peace Corps in Vanuatu as a Math and English volunteer from 2002-2005.
 Upon successfully completing his service, Jonathan, along with two other Returned Peace Corps Volunteers founded the Tsunami Assistance Project, which funded and built an orphanage in Nagaputinam, India.
 After receiving his master’s degree, Jonathan worked for four years with North Carolina Campus Compact managing their AmeriCorps*VISTA, Summer Associate, and Student Conference projects, and their 2008 CEEP efforts.
 Jonathan was CEEP’s 2012 National Director and has been consulting with us ever since.